j0458/jhua0458_9103_Tut3/README.md

 ```

 ### Six gradient circle zoom effects (`mouseX`)
-In this code, cos(mouseX / 18) is used to achieve the scaling effect of the circle size changing with the horizontal position of the mouse.
+In this code, the radius is set to cos(mouseX / 18) * 70 - i * 10 - j * 10, causing the circles drawn by drawRadialGradientCircle() to dynamically change size based on the mouse's horizontal position (mouseX), thereby achieving a scaling effect.

 ```
 if (d < 0) {